 Physical Changes in Your Body

-If you have heart, kidney, or liver problems like congestive heart failure, fluids are more likely to accumulate in your body, meaning that your sodium levels will decrease because they are diluted.
+If you have heart, kidney, or liver problems like congestive heart failure, fluids are more likely to accumulate in your body.
+As fluid levels go up, your sodium concentration will go down, because your blood gets diluted.

-If you have been dehydrated whether it’s due to severe vomiting and diarrhea or due to a diuretic like alcohol, your body will lose electrolytes, including sodium.
+Dehydrating conditions like severe vomiting and diarrhea also cause your body to lose electrolytes, including sodium.
+Other diuretics such as alcohol also cause this.
 This is especially bad if it’s just before a run when you lose even more electrolytes through sweating.

 Intense Physical Activity